 To clarify the Test of English as a Foreign Language (TOEFL) requirements

-If English is your second language and you did not complete your undergraduate degree in the US, you must demonstrate English language proficiency by submitting scores from the TOEFL.
+If English is your second language and you did not complete your undergraduate degree in the United States.
+It is also required even if a master's degree was obtained in the U.S. The applicant must demonstrate English language proficiency by submitting scores from the TOEFL.
 Results should be less than 2 (two) years old at the time of application.
 Please note that achieving the minimal required TOEFL score does not guarantee selection.

 Minimum acceptable TOEFL scores: